Used Truck Dealer

 Is the title clean?

 The previous owner or dealership should be able to provide you with a fairly complete history of the used truck’s maintenance.
-Additionally many websites offer vehicle history reports that tell you about any accidents or major mechanical issue that could affect the vehicle’s value and future performances.
+Additionally many websites offer vehicle history reports that tell you about any accidents or mechanical issue that could affect the vehicle’s value and future performances.
 When buying from a dealership, be sure to check uses truck dealer reviews for some useful insight into their history as well, and if a warranty or maintenance agreement is involved, make sure you have a complete understanding of what is covered, and for how long.